openvinotoolkit/openvino_tensorflow/docs/Azure_Instructions.md

 [NOTE: TO BE VALIDATED BY ENGINEERING TEAM[

-Here are the instructions to accelerate TensorFlow models on Azure with the Intel® OpenVINOTM add-on for TensorFlow
+Here are the instructions to accelerate TensorFlow models on Azure with the Intel® OpenVINO(TM) add-on for TensorFlow

 1. Create a Virtual Machine – choose the  Ubuntu Server 20.10 – Gen 2 mage